Aaron Rodgers Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Matchup vs. Minnesota

-- In 10 matchups against the Vikings, Rodgers averaged 252.2 passing yards per game, 35.3 yards fewer than his over/under in Sunday's game.
+- Rodgers averages 252.2 passing yards per game in 10 matchups against the Vikings, 35.3 fewer yards his over/under in Sunday's game.

-- Rodgers threw one touchdown pass eight times and multiple TDs five times against the Vikings.
+- Rodgers had one touchdown pass eight times and multiple TDs five times against the Vikings.

 - Note: Rodgers' stats vs. Vikings date back to 2016.

-- The Vikings have the NFL's 28th-ranked pass defense this season, allowing 269.7 yards per game through the air.
+- The Vikings have the NFL's 28th-ranked pass defense this season, yielding 269.7 yards per game through the air.

-- At 1.7 passing TDs conceded per game, the Vikings defense is ranked 24th in the NFL.
+- With 26 passing TDs conceded this season, the Vikings defense is ranked 24th in the league.

 Recent Performances